jaymcgrath/ewe_ebooks/readme.md

 * Add google ngrams API as a "corpus" called `interwebs`
 * Investigate hidden markov models
 * Ipsum generator!
 People can generate their own ipsum from their twitter feeds
+* De-couple mashup from output generation.. that way _all_ pieces can be randomly combined with low overhead, or mashup preview output can be created via AJAX on selecting

 ##Research Dump
 Good way to store NLTK tokens after parsing?